fokosun/playlog-ct/readme.md

 DB_USERNAME=
 DB_PASSWORD=
 ```
-Interested in seeing the query logs, set APP_DEBUG to true.
+Interested in seeing the query logs, set `APP_DEBUG` to true.

 - Run the migrations
 ```
 php artisan migrate
 ```

-- Running the app
-For image uploads to be successful, the queues need to be running.
+- For image uploads to be successful, the queues need to be running.
 ```
 php artisan queue:work
 ```